 Industrial Sewing Complex in Green Cove Springs Retools in Response to COVID-19

-This isn’t the first time the industrial sewing complex has stepped up to a challenge to support front line community servants.
-Prior to retrofitting their sewing operation, this team sewed trauma packs for bulletproof vests worn by law enforcement personnel, as well as assemble a new innovation, ‘sandless’ sandbags
+This isn’t the first time the industrial sewing complex has stepped up to a challenge to support front-line community servants.
+Prior to retrofitting their sewing operation, this team sewed trauma packs for bulletproof vests worn by law enforcement personnel, as well as assembled a new innovation, ‘sandless’ sandbags